mauroserralvodev/saint-veneto/README.md

 Saint Veneto online store (without the contents and backend functionalities) of the website.
-You can visit it through the link: sv.brinpage.com
+You can visit it at: sv.brinpage.com

 The code that can be seen in this repository does not contain the backend of the store, payment platform or user management (currently under development).